AY2526S1-CS2103T-T11-3/tp/docs/UserGuide.md

 Examples:
-*  `editEvent 1 n/Movie Night t/171025 1800` Edits the name and end date time of the 1st event to be `Movie Night` and `171025 1800` respectively.
+*  `editEvent 1 n/Movie Night t/171025 1800` edits the name and end date time of the 1st event to be `Movie Night` and `171025 1800` respectively.

 #### Locating events by name: `findEvent`